EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Rivermere/People/Lysaen Varren.md

 As everyone grew older, Lysaen continued his studies with his father, still receiving majority of his attention as [[Theron Varren]] began to lose hope in [[Carrick Varren]], and seeing [[Seris Varren]] acting more as a peacekeeper of the family.

-Lysaen had just recently left for the [[Rivermere Arcane Institution]]
+Lysaen had just recently left for the [[Rivermere Arcane Institution]] as he has reached the limit of what his father can teach him.
 ## Personality
 ---
 Lysaen's personality is a bit harsh.
 He is extremely proud of his brilliance, even if it brings some arrogance to himself.
 Due to his brilliance, Lysaen is witty and charming, usually able to get his way